david072/funcially/documentation.md

 Two units can be combined using a `/` in between.

-axioma will automatically convert units to perform operations if needed.
+funcially will automatically convert units to perform operations if needed.
 In that case, the right hand side's is converted into the left hand side's unit.

 ```